By PPMAG | May 31, 2017

 March

-Rearrange session arrangement as needed based on any feedback from presenters and conflicts that arise with chair assignment.
+- Rearrange session arrangement as needed based on conflicts.

 April